ezekiel24r/NvidiaProfileStore/README.md

 **Other things to look into**
 - I haven't disabled High Precision Event Timer in the windows device manager but I've heard that can help with performance too.
+- Encode Resolution Width in the Oculus debug tool might be worth upping, I believe 4032 is the max the Nvidia NVEC encoder allows anyway.

 I think that covers everything, I will edit and add to this if I remember anything else I have done that I forgot to write up.
 Happy flying!